vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

    :::image type="content" source="media/portal-onboarding-linux-2.png" alt-text="The Download onboarding package option":::

-4. From a command prompt, verify that you have the file.
+1. From a command prompt, verify that you have the file.
 Extract the contents of the archive:

     ```bash
-    ls -l
-    ```
-    ```console
-    total 8
-    -rw-r--r-- 1 test  staff  4984 Feb 18 11:22 WindowsDefenderATPOnboardingPackage.zip

     ```
        ```bash
     unzip WindowsDefenderATPOnboardingPackage.zip
     ```
        ```console
     Archive:  WindowsDefenderATPOnboardingPackage.zip
     inflating: mdatp_onboard.json
     ```